ClearcodeHQ/pytest-postgresql/CONTRIBUTING.rst

 Coding style
 ------------

 #.
-Coding style is being handled by black and doublechecked by pycodestyle and pydocstyle
+Coding style is being handled by black and doublechecked by flake8 and pydocstyle
     * We provide a `pre-commit <https://pre-commit.com/>`_ configuration for invoking these on commit.

 Testing